 When your son is in a toxic friendship, he often starts to rebel.
 He behaves rudely to you and other family members.
 He also doesn’t hesitate to break the rules.
 It happens because he mimics the bad behavior of his friends.

 Suppose you notice that your son is in an unhealthy friendship.
-Please help him to understand how a healthy friendship is.
+Please help him understand what a healthy friendship is.
 Listen to him and give him empathy.
 It will be helpful to build his trust in you.
-When his anger worsens, you can talk with a school counselor for the best solution.
+When his anger worsens, you can talk with a school counselor about the best solution.